MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Modules.md

 $Env:PSModulePath
 ```

-To add a default module location, use the following command format.
+To add a default module location on Windows, use the following command format:

 ```powershell
 $Env:PSModulePath = $Env:PSModulePath + ";<path>"